Pinpoint tests of the instrument cluster

 DETAILS/RESULTS/ACTIONS

-L1: EMISSION CONTROL LAMP CONTROL
+L1: MONITORING THE STATUS OF THE EMISSION CONTROL SYSTEM MALFUNCTION LAMP

-1 Drive the ON position.
+1Enter the ON position.

-2 check the emission control system malfunction indicator lamp (MIL).
+2check the emission control system malfunction indicator lamp (MIL).

 • Is the MIL indicator light on?